Decay of the Weyl curvature in expanding black hole cosmologies: Schwarzschild de Sitter cosmology

 \section{Schwarzschild de Sitter cosmology}

 In this Section we briefly discuss some aspects of the geometry of the Schwarzschild de Sitter solution \cite{kottler:sds,weyl:sds}.
-Its global geometry --- as depicted in the Penrose diagram of Fig.~\ref{fig:penrose:schwarzschild:de:sitter} --- has already been discussed in Section~3 of \cite{glw}; c.f.~\cite{gibbons:hawking}.
+Its global geometry --- as depicted in the Penrose diagram of Fig.~\ref{fig:penrose:schwarzschild:de:sitter} --- has already been discussed in Section~3 of \cite{glw}; cf.~\cite{gibbons:hawking}.

 Here we are mainly interested in the values of the structure coefficients for different choices of double null foliations, which has partly motivated our assumptions in Section~\ref{sec:intro:foliation}.
-We restrict ourselves to the cosmological region $\mathcal{R}$, and \emph{spherically symmetric} foliations. \footnote{Some features of \emph{non-}spherically symmetric gauge transformations have already been discussed for the de Sitter solution in Section~\ref{sec:desitter:geometry}; the difficulties that were highlighted there --- in particular the existence of double null foliations whose spheres of intersection do \emph{not} foliate correctly null infinity --- are not specific to the de Sitter solution, and occur equally for the Schwarzschild de Sitter metric which shares its leading order asymptotics.
-We do not revisit these aspects of non-spherically symmetric foliations here, but it is important to keep in mind that we chose the de Sitter geometry mostly for convenience, specifically exploiting its embedding in a higher dimensional Minkowski space to find explicit solutions to the eikonal equation.}
+We restrict ourselves to the cosmological region $\mathcal{R}$, and \emph{spherically symmetric} foliations.

+The formulas derived in this section are not used in the remainder of this paper, but they give the reader the opportunity to familiarize themselves with the Schwarzschild de Sitter solution in double null gauge.
+We discuss in particular the gauge freedom in the class of spherically symmetric foliations,\footnote{For a broader discussion of \emph{non-}spherically symmetric foliations in this setting see \cite{schlue:optical}.} from which the reader can see that our assumptions do not single out a specific choice of double null coordinates.